FASB Issues Final Standard on Improvements to Reportable Segment Disclosures

 - It would not object to the inclusion of additional non-GAAP performance measures in the segment footnote that are disclosed in accordance with ASC 280-10-50-28B and 50-28C (added by ASU 2023-07).

 - Additional performance measures must comply with SEC rules and regulations.
-Non-GAAP measures to be included in financial statements should not be misleading, as noted in Regulation S-X, Rule 4-01(a), and should comply with the preparation and disclosure requirements of Regulation G and Regulation S-K, Item 10(e), which are further discussed below.
+Non-GAAP measures to be included in financial statements should not be misleading, as noted in Regulation G, and therefore should comply with the presentation and disclosure requirements of Regulation G and Regulation S-K, Item 10(e), which are further discussed below.

 - The additional disclosures under Regulation G and Regulation S-K, Item 10(e), may be provided within or outside of the financial statements (e.g., in MD&A).
 Further, the financial statement footnotes should not include a cross-reference to other parts of a filing that contain such disclosures.